nmeum/android-tools/completions/README.md

-The ASOP android tools codebase provides generic completion files which can be used by both bash and zsh but require a `check_type` function to be provided.
+The AOSP android tools codebase provides generic completion files which can be used by both bash and zsh but require a `check_type` function to be provided.
 We install these generic files to a common directory (`COMPLETION_COMMON_DIR`) and source them from specific files created